No. 83; September 2016

 - being diagnosed on the spectrum of autism

 - physical disabilities

-The ADA (1990) requires all educational institutions, other than those operated by religious organizations, to meet the needs of children with psychiatric disorders.
-The ADA prohibits the denial of educational services, programs or activities to students with disabilities and prohibits discrimination against all such students.
+The ADA (1990) requires all schools, other than those operated by religious organizations, meet the needs of children with these differences or disorders.
+Under the ADA children who qualify cannot be denied educational services, programs or activities and it prohibits discrimination against all such students.

 Evaluation of Your Child

-As a parent, you may request an evaluation of your child to determine his or her needs for special education and/or related services.
+As a parent, you may request an evaluation of your child to determine any needs for special education and/or related services.
 The evaluation may include psychological and educational testing, a speech and language evaluation, occupational therapy assessment and a behavioral analysis.
 These are the steps you need to take:

 - Meet with your child's teacher to share your concerns and request an evaluation by the school's child study team.
 Parents can also request independent professional evaluations.